 Please see OHSU Policy, 02-70-030, Voluntary Leave of Absence Policy for complete information.
-Within the School of Nursing after the successful completion of one term, a student may, under exceptional circumstances and with the approval of the appropriate senior associate dean, interrupt their academic degree with a leave of absence.
+Within the School of Nursing after the successful completion of one term, a student may, under exceptional circumstances and with the approval of their Program Director, Campus Associate Dean or Program Assistant Dean, interrupt their academic degree with a leave of absence.
 An LOA will not be granted for longer than one year (four consecutive quarters).
 Students are not to be placed on LOA during academic terms in which they are only taking non-nursing courses or courses that are in the student's program of study that are not offered at an OHSU campus.
 Students must use the official OHSU withdrawal/leave of absence form.